Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This bracelet was made by Oberon Design.
 They are the folks who make those beautiful leather bound journals and checkbook covers with Celtic knotwork on them.
 They are using the Celtic Knot Font to design some of their new products!

-Oberon bracelet
+Oberon Design Celtic knot bracelet

-Pat Whittemore created this pretty stitchery.
+Pat Whittemore created this pretty knotwork stitchery.
 She teaches classes in the San Jose, California area on using Pfaff machine embroidery software.

 The design for this embroidered Welsh lovespoon was created and stitched out by Dave Carter.